google/WebFundamentals/src/_langs/en/tools/setup/device-testing/local-server.markdown

 ## How to test site on lots of devices

+Most likely one device isn't enough.
-Even if you test your site on a device as you iterate on the code, at some point, you are going to need to see how the site behaves across all different types of devices.
+Eventually you will need to test how your site behaves on different types of devices.

-### How to simplify testing across all those devices.
+### Synchronize testing across devices.

 If you have a large number of devices to test against, you may find it overwhelming to do a basic test across all of the devices.
 [Browser